tarantool/doc/doc/reference/tooling/tcm/tcm_configuration_reference.rst

 .. confval:: log.default.no-colorized

-    Whether the stdout logs are not colorized.
+    Whether the stdout log is not colorized.

     |
     | Type: bool